GeneralPoxter/Classify-Questions/README.md

 # Classify Questions
 Trains and tests classification models on the QANTA question dataset.
+Models are trained to predict whether a given question is either college difficulty or high school difficulty.

 ## Usage
 1. ```pip install -r requirements.txt```